bisheshdahal/ML-Course-/README.md

 **Takeaway:** upsampling and downsampling are the fast, blunt tools for class imbalance, but SMOTE is the smarter fix when you want the model to see *new* plausible minority examples instead of the same ones repeated.

 ---
+## Day 11 — Simple Linear Regression: From Notebook to Deployed App

+**File:** `1Simple Linear Regression/` folder (`SLR.ipynb`, `main.py`, `app.py`)
+**Dataset:** `weight-height.csv`

+First time taking a model past the notebook and actually deploying it.
+Trained a simple linear regression on `weight-height.csv` — used `Weight` as the single feature to predict `Height`, since a scatterplot and correlation heatmap showed a strong linear relationship between the two.
+Split into train/test, scaled `Weight` with `StandardScaler`, fit a `LinearRegression`, and evaluated it with MSE, MAE, RMSE, R², and adjusted R².
+Checked the residuals with a histogram to make sure the errors were roughly centered around zero, then saved the trained model and scaler with `joblib`.

+From there, wired it up to two small apps:

+- `main.py` — a FastAPI backend that loads the saved model/scaler and exposes a `POST /predict` endpoint
+- `app.py` — a Streamlit frontend that takes a weight input, calls the backend, and shows the predicted height

+Ran into a real bug here too: `main.py` was loading `simple_linear_regression_model.pkl`, but the notebook had actually saved it as `linear_regression_model.pkl` — a filename mismatch that crashed the backend on startup with a `FileNotFoundError`.
+Fixed by matching the load path to the actual saved filename.

+**Takeaway:** deploying a model is a different skill from training one — FastAPI serves the predictions, Streamlit gives it a UI, and the backend has to be running before the frontend, since the UI calls it directly over HTTP.
+Also learned to double-check that saved filenames and loaded filenames actually match — an easy mismatch to introduce and an easy one to miss.

+## Day 12 — Multiple Linear Regression: Predicting an Economic Index

+**File:** `Day12 MLR/` folder (`mlr.ipynb`, `main1.py`, `app1.py`)
+**Dataset:** `economy_index.csv`

+Same deployment pattern as Day 11, but with two input features instead of one.
+Loaded `economy_index.csv` and dropped the unneeded `Unnamed: 0`, `year`, and `month` columns, leaving `interest_rate` and `unemployment_rate` as inputs and `index_price` as the target.
+Used a pairplot and a correlation matrix to check relationships between all three variables, then regplots of `interest_rate` against both `index_price` and `unemployment_rate` to look at those relationships individually.

+Split into train/test (75/25), scaled both input features with `StandardScaler`, and trained a `LinearRegression` model on the two-feature input.
+Evaluated the same way as Day 11 — MSE, MAE, RMSE, R², adjusted R² — and checked residuals with a distribution plot.
+Saved the model and scaler with `joblib` as `mlr.pkl` and `scaler.pkl`.

+Deployed it the same way as the SLR project:

+- `main1.py` — FastAPI backend taking `interest_rate` and `unemployment_rate` as named JSON fields, scaling them, and returning a predicted `index_price`
+- `app1.py` — Streamlit frontend with two number inputs feeding into the same `/predict` call pattern

+This time paid close attention to feature order — with multiple inputs, the backend has to build the input array in the exact same column order the model was trained on (`[interest_rate, unemployment_rate]`), or predictions come out wrong with no error to warn you.
+Since `main1.py` uses named Pydantic fields rather than a raw list, the order stayed correct without needing to think about it too hard.

+**Takeaway:** going from one feature to multiple doesn't change the deployment pattern much, but it raises the stakes on keeping feature order consistent between training and inference — a mismatch there fails silently instead of throwing an error.

+---

 *New day, new entry — this file gets a new section added as I go.*